jmagman/flutter-wiki/Values.md

 ## Support

 When we think about whether we claim to "support" something, e.g. whether Flutter supports Windows 7, we use the following frame of reference.

-There is currently no documentation that describes where different platforms fall on these axes, though we may think about providing such documentation in the future.
+We document [which platforms we consider to fall into each category](https://flutter.dev/docs/development/tools/sdk/release-notes/supported-platforms) on flutter.dev.

 ### Areas of support